Subacute sclerosing panencephalitis (SSPE) is a progressive, disabling, and deadly brain disorder related to measles

 No cure for SSPE exists.
 Treatment is generally aimed at controlling symptoms.
-Certain antiviral drugs and drugs that boost the immune system may be tried to slow the progression of the disease.
+Certain antiviral medicines and medicines that boost the immune system may be tried to slow the progression of the disease.

 SSPE is always fatal.
 People with this disease die 1 to 3 years after diagnosis.
 Some people may survive longer.